My Mercedes Benz

 Fixing The Problem. . .

 To confirm this disconnect the MAF sensor connector.
 It's located on the drivers side and takes a quarter turn to loosen it.
-With the car running, looking at the Lambda tester, M0039, this should force the car into the learned AZ/EL precoded fuel management mode and drop to 50% area.
+With the car running, using a Lambda tester or equivalent, this should force the car into the learned AZ/EL precoded fuel management mode and drop to 50% area.
 In this mode, airflow is generated by using rpm and throttle position instead of reading the MAF sensor.
 If the lean drivability symptoms go away, the MAF sensor is probably contaminated.
 If the lean drivability symptoms do not go away the MAF sensor is probably not contaminated and it might well be the O2 sensor.